mate-desktop/mate-desktop.org/blog/20160711-mate-forums-are-closing.md

 forums we've highlighted above.

-Should anyone want to take on the administration and moderation of the MATE Desktop forums then please come and chat with the [MATE Desktop team](/team/) in the `#mate-dev` IRC channel on Freenode.
+Should anyone want to take on the administration and moderation of the MATE Desktop forums then please come and chat with the [MATE Desktop team](/team/) in the `#mate-dev` IRC and Matrix channel on Libera Chat.
 We can potentially reactivate the forums.